kasparsj/OsxSystemAudioInfo/README.md

 Uses `system_profiler SPAudioDataType` to retrieve OS X system audio info.

-Meant to be used in SuperCollider startup file:
+Meant to be used in SuperCollider startup file to automatically set numOutputBusChannels, numInputBusChannels and sampleRate:
 ```supercollider
 Platform.case(
 	\osx, {